tcmhoang/EPFL-FP/3-PP/Notes.md

 * parallel computation, in which processes independently perform local computations and produce some values
 * communication, in which processes exchange data
 * barrier synchronisation, during which processes wait until every process finishes

+## Transformer Operation
+* Collection Operation
+* create another collection
+* can be implemented by builder - sequential or Combiner - parallel version
+## Parallel Two-Phase Construction
+* Has an intermediate data structure as its internal representation != result collection
+    * An efficient combine, += method (n/P)
+    * Can be converted to the resulting data structure in O(n/P) time